- Our Firm

 People are burned each and every day in California.
-The following is a list of possible causes for burns.
-Each of these types of burns can cause first, second or third-degree burns.
+The following is a list of possible causes of burns.
+Each of these types of burns can cause first, second, or third-degree burns.

 Second-degree burns are instances where the burn has affected more than just the top layer of skin.
 They may even burn as deep as the reticular dermis layer.
 The signs are blistering, redness, and mild to severe pain.
 The healing times do vary greatly depending on how deep the injury is and its location, but it usually will take about three weeks.

 Third-degree burns are when the burn fully affects all of the layers of skin and even causes problems to the tissues beneath the skin.
 These burn injuries may not cause any pain at first for the victim because the burn injury has damaged the nerves.
 It may not seem that way to the victim, though, because most third-degree burns have first or second-degree burns around them which are painful.
 The signs that it is a third-degree burn are that the injured area looks white, charred, brown, or leathery.

 The universal method of describing a burn injury has always been using the above system that you were probably familiar with where burns are either first, second, and third-degree.
 A new classification system that is more medically “direct” is picking up steam.
 Medical professionals like it because the type of burn is in the name so there is less room for being subjective.

 In this system, first-degree burns are named Superficial Thickness because they only involve the outer layer of skin.
 Second-degree burns are called Partial Thickness – Superficial because these are burn injuries that affect the area between the lowest layer of skin and the outer layer.